delta312-alpha/my_masters_project/IDR analysis/readme.md

-analysis of internally disordered regions of the proteins
+analysis of internally disordered regions (IDRs) of the proteins and comparing which models perform better at diferent IDR ranges